 Custom Dashboards

-Custom dashboards are shared across your organization, and users can view each other’s custom dashboards in the management view.
-Note that any changes you make are global, and will appear for users across the entire organization.
+Custom dashboards are shared across your organization, and users can view each other’s custom dashboards on the Dashboards home page.
+Note that any changes you make and save become global, and will appear for users across the entire organization.

 • Add and remove widgets